-Mnemonic OP Code Operation Condition Codes Description MINIMA Operation JMP Jump 0001DD $PC \leftarrow (dst)$ Unaffected JMP provides more flexible program branching than provided with the branch instruction.
-Control may be transferred to any location in memory (no range limitation) and can be accomplished with the full flexibility of the addressing modes, with the exception of register mode 0.
+Mnemonic OP Code Operation Condition Codes Description JMP Jump 0001DD PC ← (dst) Unaffected JMP provides more flexible program branching than provided with the branch instruction.
+Control may be transferred to any location in memory (no range limitation) and can be accom- plished with the full flexibility of the addressing modes, with the exception of register mode 0.
 Execution of a jump with mode 0 will cause an illegal instruction condition.
 (Program control cannot be transferred to a register.)
 Register deferred mode is legal and will cause program control to be transferred to the address held in the specified register.
-Note that instructions are word data and must therefore be fetched from an even numbered address.
+Note that in- structions are word data and must therefore be fetched from an even numbered address.
 A boundary error trap condition will result when the processor attempts to fetch an instruction from an odd address.

-Mnemonic OP Code Operation Condition Codes Description JRS Jump to subroutine 004RDD (tmp) ← (dst) (tmp is an internal processor register) ↓ (SP) ← reg (push reg contents onto processor stack) reg ← PC PC holds location following JSR; this address PC ← (tmp), now put in (reg) Unaffected In execution of the JSR, the old contents of the specified register (the linkage pointer) are automatically pushed onto the processor stack and new linkage information placed in the register.
-Thus, subroutines nested within subroutines to any depth may all be called with the same linkage register.
-There is no need either to plan the maximum depth at which any particular subroutine will be called or to include instructions in each routine to save and restore the linkage pointer.
-Further, since all linkages are saved in a re-entrant manner on the processor stack, execution of a subroutine may be interrupted, and the same subroutine re-entered and executed by an interrupt service routine.
-Execution of the initial subroutine can then be resumed when other requests are satisfied.
-This process (called nesting) can proceed to any level.
-JSR PC, dst is a special case of the PDP-11 subroutine call suitable for subroutine calls that transmit narrangements.
-RTS Return from subroutine 00020R $PC \leftarrow (reg)$ $(reg) \leftarrow SP \uparrow$ Unaffected Loads contents of register into PC and pops the top element of the processor stack into the specified register.
-Return from a non-re-entrant subroutine is typically made through the same register that was used in its call.
-Thus, a subroutine called with a JSR PC, dst exits with an RTS PC, and a subroutine called with a JSR R5, dst may pick up parameters with addressing modes (R5) +, X (R5), or @X (R5) and finally exit, with an RTS R5.
+Mnemonic OP Code Operation Condition Codes Description JRS Jump to subroutine 004RDD $(tmp) \leftarrow (dst)$ (tmp is an inter-) nal processor register) $\downarrow (SP) \leftarrow reg$ (push reg con-) tents onto proces- sor stack) reg $\leftarrow PC PC$ holds location fol- lowing JSR; this address PC \leftarrow (tmp), now put in (reg) Unaffected In execution of the JSR, the old contents of the s register (the linkage pointer) are automatically put the processor stack and new linkage information p the register.
+Thus, subroutines nested within subro- depth may all be called with the same linkage regi- is no need either to plan the maximum depth at w particular subroutine will be called or to include i- in each routine to save and restore the linkage poi- since all linkages are saved in a re-entrant manner cessor stack, execution of a subroutine may be int and the same subroutine re-entered and executed terrupt service routine.
+Execution of the initial su then be resumed when other requests are satisfied cess (called nesting) can proceed to any level.
+RTS 00020R Unaffected JSR PC, dst is a special case of the PDP-11 subrou suitable for subroutine calls that transmit parameters Return from 00020K $PC \leftarrow (reg) (reg) \leftarrow SP \uparrow$ Unaffected Loads contents of register into PC and pops the to of the processor stack into the specified register. subroutine Return from a non-re-entrant subroutine is typica through the same register that was used in its call. subroutine called with a JSR PC, dst exits with an and a subroutine called with a JSR R5, dst may pi parameters with addressing modes $(R5) +$, X $(R5)$ and finally exit, with an RTS R5.